Manage Flood Risk

 - target investments in conservation towards the most cost-effective areas

 When preserving open space throughout a watershed, communities may want to target areas with water-absorbing soils in regions experiencing high growth.
 For example, the Milwaukee Metropolitan Sewerage District (MMSD) partnered with The Conservation Fund to protect land with those characteristics.
-As of 2013, the Greenseams program Exit had protected over 2,700 acres of land capable of storing an estimated 1.3 billion gallons of water.
+As of 2013, the Greenseams program had protected over 2,700 acres of land capable of storing an estimated 1.3 billion gallons of water.
 Protecting that land reduced future flows and contaminants into receiving rivers, mitigating future flooding.

 Design for Resilience in Brattleboro's Lower Whetstone Brook Corridor — The Town of Brattleboro, Vermont applied for EPA technical assistance to address flooding in the neighborhoods along the stretch of Whetstone Brook that flows through the downtown.
 The design solutions developed through a public process in 2016 identify options for creating resilient redevelopment and recreational opportunities within flood prone areas of the town while protecting water quality and connecting people with the Whetstone Brook.